 #5: Take A Breath

 It’s okay.
 It’s okay to feel overwhelmed, to feel inadequate, to feel like it’s all too much.
 Take a breath, find your center, and surround yourself with people who make you feel truly like the best you.
 Taking a breath is different for everyone, and the key is some introspection and figuring out what that means for you personally.
 If you need solitude take it.
 Kathy says she has learned “if you need to decline something to have a fun and intimate dinner out or a little family movie night in, take it and don’t feel guilty about it.
 Life is too short and taking care of you is the most important thing.”
-According to Kathy, “the most valuable thing I learned in 2019 is that if I don’t take care of me (which I haven’t done well, I admit), I can’t take the best care of the people around me who matter the most.
-That’s the biggest change I am making in 2020.
+According to Kathy, “the most valuable thing I’ve learned is that if I don’t take care of me (which I haven’t done well, I admit), I can’t take the best care of the people around me who matter the most.
+That’s the biggest change I am making in my lifestyle.
 It sounds selfish, but when you know the intent, it is actually quite a selfless resolution.”